"Hereditary" & "Midsommar" Aren't Connected The Way You're Hoping

 Writer and director Ari Aster burst onto the horror scene in 2018 with Hereditary, a psychological thriller about a family haunted after the death of their grandmother.
-It quickly earned critical praise and grossed over $80 million worldwide on only a $9 million budget.
+It quickly earned critical praise and grossed over £62 million worldwide on around a £7 million budget.

 This summer, Aster is back with his sophomore film, titled Midsommar, which chronicles the terrifying journey of four friends as they attend a Swedish summer solstice festival that quickly turns dark and deadly.
 Midsommar's Rotten Tomatoes rating is on par with Hereditary's and buzz reached a fever pitch ahead of its release.
 But a major question on fans' minds is whether or not Midsommar and Hereditary are connected somehow.